centerstudios/MRM-TrainingPortal/README.md

 # MRM-TrainingPortal
 This Project is for the MRM Online Training Portal
-- Built with Learning Center LMS
+- Built on top of Learning Center (LMS)
 - Supported by The Center Studios
-- Django
-- HTML5
-- Sass
-- js